119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Reduced carbon emissions: Recycled metals require vastly less energy to process, reducing emissions for industry.

-• Landfill diversion: Metal products can decompose for years, decades, or more.
+• Landfill diversion: Metal products can remain in landfills for decades or longer without breaking down.
 Recycling keeps them out of landfills, provides space, and reduces land contamination.

 • Water savings: Mining uses high volumes of water, whereas recycling metals drastically reduces the water used.